 - Sunday – there are three Masses on Sunday, at 10:00 am (French), 12:00 pm (English) and 5:00 pm (bilingual).

 During non-pandemic times the cathedral is open to visitors outside of Mass.
-That is, however, not the case as of July 2021.
-All visits from tourists or non-worshippers in general are prohibited until COVID is more under control, and even during Mass no one is allowed to explore the rest of the building – it’s open for the service only.
+That is, however, not the case as of March 2022.
+All visits from tourists or non-worshippers in general are prohibited for the time being, and even during Mass no one is allowed to explore the rest of the building – it’s open for the service only.